Dr Hyeyoon Park

 About me

-Dr. Hyeyoon Park is a Lecturer in International Politics.
+Dr. Hyeyoon Park is a Lecturer (equivalent to Assistant Professor) in International Politics.
 Her research spans the areas of global governance, global environmental politics, and global political economy.
 She focuses on the interplay between global norm development and international power politics and its impact on the agency of various state and non-state actors in transnational environmental governance (with specific focus on China as an emerging power, the business sector and actors from the global South).
 Her empirical research interests center on transnational governance pertaining to critical mineral resource extraction and green/climate finance.
 Her work aims to analyze those governance realms from critical perspectives, in terms of global equity and planetary justice (such as climate colonialism).

 She has published multiple academic articles on the topics, in high-impact journals such as Global Environmental Politics and Chinese Journal of International Politics, book chapters, and policy reports while working as a former policy researcher at Korea Environment Institute (KEI), a government think tank on environmental policies.